Contact Tim: TimJames-Matthews@matrixlaw.co.uk | +44 (0)20 7404 3447

-In the course of traineeship, Tim assisted in a number of inquests and inquiries matters, including:
+Tim has acted in, and assisted in, a number of inquests and inquiries matters, including:

-Tim holds a Bachelor of Arts (Honours) and a Bachelor of Laws (Honours) from the University of Sydney, and an LLM (First Class) from the University of Cambridge.
+Tim holds a Bachelor of Arts (Honours) and a Bachelor of Laws (Honours) from the University of Sydney, and a Master of Law (First Class) from the University of Cambridge.

 Prior to commencing his traineeship at Matrix, Tim taught criminal law, evidence and torts at the University of Sydney and the University of New South Wales.
-Tim has also interned at the Office of the Prosecutor of the Special Tribunal for Lebanon in The Hague, contributing to the Office’s conduct of prosecutions in relation to the terrorist assassination of former Prime Minister of Lebanon, Rafik Hariri.
-He has been published the Law Quarterly Review, Criminal Law Journal and the University of New South Wales Law Journal, and has written for AUSPUBLAW and The Conversation.
+Tim has also completed an internship at the Office of the Prosecutor of the Special Tribunal for Lebanon in The Hague, contributing to the Office’s conduct of prosecutions in relation to the terrorist assassination of former Prime Minister of Lebanon, Rafik Hariri.
+He has been published the Law Quarterly Review, Criminal Law Journal and the University of New South Wales Law Journal, and has written for AUSPUBLAW, The Conversation, the UKSC Blog and Inforrm.